 You cannot add arbitrary notebook extensions as a customization because notebook extensions must be preinstalled.
 The only notebook extensions which can be enabled are the Esri ArcGIS extension and its prerequisites.
 When you create a runtime environment definition with the Python 3.5 software configuration, you can select to enable Esri ArcGIS.
 Note that you can only use the preinstalled version.

 Your new environment definition is listed under Environment definitions on the Environments page of your project.
 From this page, you can update an environment definition, see which runtimes are active, and track the amount of capacity units per hour your runtimes have consumed so far.
 You can also stop runtimes from here.

 Default Anaconda environments have these limitations:

 - You can’t customize the default environment definitions provided by Watson Studio.

 - Conda installs the pip packages first.

-- You can't customize an R environment by installing R packages directly from CRAN or GitHub.
-You can only check if the CRAN package you want is available from conda channels and, if the package is available, add that package name in the customization
+- You can’t customize an R environment by installing R packages directly from CRAN or GitHub.
+You can only check if the CRAN package you want is available from conda channels and, if the package is available, add that package name in the customization list as

 - After you have started a notebook in an Watson Studio environment, you can’t create another Conda environment from inside that notebook and use it.
 Watson Studio environments do not behave like a Conda environment manager.